illsk1lls/IPScanner/README.md

-# IPScanner - A CMD Network Scanner
+# IPScanner - A Powershell Network Scanner

 For use with simple networks to get an up to date list of IP addresses and hostnames.<br>